PsammystPrime/Truth-or-Dare/README.md

 # Truth or Dare

- A fun quiz app for playing truth or dare.
+A quiz app for playing truth or dare.

+## How to Play

+_Dare_ : You get assigned a task to perform.
+_Truth_ : You get to answer the question truthfully to win.